 2. New Followers Last 30 days Chart

-A line chart that shows the follower growth over time, based on data automatically pulled from the integration.
+A line chart that shows the follower growth over time, based on data automatically pulled from the data pipeline.
 It's useful for spotting trends, growth spikes or drops that deserve attention.

 Image of Kondado's Instagram Report in Power BI